3 fun facts about Etobicoke to know before moving there

 Although you might think this is not so interesting, think for a second and try to remember the last time you saw a Hindu temple in an urban community?

-a large Hindu temple with big stairs leading to it
+a large Hindu temple with big stairs leading to it where you can learn fun facts about Etobicoke

-Over 10.000 tons of stones from all around the world are self-supporting this Hindu temple
+Over 10.000 tons of stones from all around the world are self-supporting this Hindu temple.

 At the northwesternmost corner of Etobicoke lies a Hindu temple with more than 24.150 hand-carved pieces of marble and stone.
 The temple construction finishes in 2007, which we can say is recent history.
 What is interesting about this building is that it has no skeleton, it is, in fact, self-supporting.
 There are over 10.000 tons of marble and stones from different locations like Italy, Turkey, and India.
 This only goes to support our claim of how diverse this community really is.
 Some of the biggest governmental figures of the province were present at the opening of this breathtaking temple.
 If you like to explore different cultures, hiring long distance movers Toronto will ensure you have a positive relocation experience.